Laura Jenkins is a political scientist whose expertise is in British politics, gender studies and contemporary political theory.

 Interests and Identity Construction in British Politics: This project explores in depth the theme of how identity politics, particularly concerning gender, is frequently connected to normative judgments on self-interests.
 The removal of the ‘Fathers Clause’ in UK IVF contracts and the revisions to the UK Female Genital Mutilation Act form the central case studies for this project.

 Public engagement, political participation and learning disabilities: This new project combines Laura’s interests in politicisation, the body, normal / abnormal, as well as an emphasis on agency, to research the social and political issues experienced by people with learning disabilities; a group who exhibit low levels of political participation and are most likely to live in poverty.

-** Awarded the PSA Prize for the Best Paper in the Journal Politics in the Year 2005*
+** Awarded the PSA Prize for the Best Paper in the Journal Politics **